Introduction

 Classification and Clinical Features

-Patients with abulia minor may comply with requests of others and participate in activities that other initiate but will not initiate plans or activities of their own.
-Enjoyment and motivation and may or may not be present.
-They may say little spontaneously but give brief responses when others speak to them.
-Some patients may “talk a good game,” telling others about some plans, but never follows through on them.
+Patients with abulia minor may comply with the requests of others and participate in activities that others initiate but do not initiate plans or activities of their own.
+Enjoyment and motivation may or may not be present.
+They may say little spontaneously but respond briefly when others speak to them.
+Some patients may “talk a good game,” telling others about some plans, but never follow through.
 Initiation is dissociated from volition.

-The patient will initiate nothing at all, including speaking and eating, and may ultimately require total personal care.
+The patient initiates nothing, including speaking and eating, and may require total personal care.
 Akinetic mutism is a state of limited verbal and motor responsiveness to the environment in those without paralysis and coma.
 Patients may have open eyes and brief movements.
-In lesions involving the anteromedial lobes, speech and agitation to unpleasant stimuli may develop.
+Speech and agitation to unpleasant stimuli may develop in lesions involving the anteromedial lobes.
 The eyes of these patients are open and follow objects, and they are more alert than those with mesencephalic or thalamic lesions.
-The patients may also make brief, monosyllabic, but an appropriate response to questions.
+The patients may also make brief, monosyllabic, but appropriate responses to questions.

 "Miller Fisher's telephone effect" - Patients with abulia may sometimes talk at length fluently and animatedly over the telephone.